ddynwzh1992/anz-container-day-sample-api-service-go/README.md

 A sample Kubernetes service used in the AWS Container Day CI/CD Pipeline module.

-The Dockerfile is a [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) build that compiles the Go application and then packages it in a minimal image that pulls from [scratch](https://hub.docker.com/_/scratch/).
+The Docpjlikjkerfile is a [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) build that compiles the Go application and then packages it in a minimal image that pulls from [scratch](https://hub.docker.com/_/scratch/).
 The size of this Docker image is ~ 3.2 MiB.